sdesalas/automata/README.md

 The autodiscovery protocol allows an process of `automata` to discover attached USB microcontroller devices and their capabilities.
 There is no magic here.
 Each microcontroller attached via USB contains custom firmware that can be queried for a list of available actuator commands and well as examples of each command.

+This creates the following type of conversation:

 ```
 ?        --> Automata: What commands are available on this USB device?
 ?>B|W|R  --> Device: I have 3 types of actuator commands for you, 'B' (buzzer), 'W' (wheels), 'R' (radio signal)
 ?<B      --> Automata: Give me an example of 'B'
 ?>B<KUe  --> Device: Use `B<KUe` and this will do something (ie buzzer outputs 300Hz sound for 2 secs)
+B<KUe    --> Automata: Alright do it.
+I'll check the sensor feed see what happens.
 ```

 ## sensor stream